haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 website.](https://www.nimh.nih.gov/health/)

-School can be an exciting and challenging time.
+School is often both exciting and challenging.
 It can be helpful to remember that we all benefit from assistance and guidance at times, and there are many resources available to support your well-being while you are at Pitt.
 You are encouraged to visit [Thrive@Pitt](https://www.thrive.pitt.edu/) to learn more about well-being and the many campus resources available to help you thrive.
 If you find yourself beginning to feel some stress, anxiety, and/or feeling slightly overwhelmed, one option is to try [TAO](http://www.studentaffairs.pitt.edu/cc/therapy-assistance-online/) (available for free with your Pitt login, sign in to find information and tools at any time), or